6 Tell-Tale Signs You Should See the Eye Doctor

 Are you finding it difficult to focus your vision on a single object even during the day?
 Do you constantly see double?
 If you’re experiencing such symptoms, it’s time for a trip to the eye doctor.
 Having blurred vision may be indicative of more serious eye diseases such as glaucoma, especially if you are above 40 years of age.
 More than 2.7 million Americans aged 40 and above are affected by glaucoma.
 Continuous blurred vision should be a cause for alarm, especially at a young age.

 3. High Sensitivity to Light

 You may have noticed that your vision becomes blurry when you switch from dark to light.
-Typically, your pupils should be able to quickly adapt to dark and light changes, by automatically dilating in dim light and contracting in bright light.
+Typically, your pupils should be able to quickly adapt to dark and light changes by automatically dilating in dim light and contracting in bright light.
 However, you may find that the blur effect remains for much longer and sometimes causes inflammation of the eye.
-The best eye doctors will diagnose if the problem is with your retina, or some other external factors such as allergies, viral illness, or if migraine headaches are the cause for light sensitivity.
+The best eye doctors will diagnose if the problem is with your retina or some other external factors such as allergies, viral illness, or migraine headaches causing light sensitivity.